gmboowa/genomic_pipeline_haploid.sh/README.md

    SRR1735033
    SRR1735034

- **a For a batch run, execute the variant_calling_batch.sh script with your reference genome and sample list:**
+ **a for a batch run, execute the variant_calling_batch.sh script with your reference genome and sample list:**

 ```bash